qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 ***step 19:***
 you'll be channeling **five parts positive energy** and **one part neutral energy** past the rag and into the **mixture** according to a pattern that is most similar to *lucy's purifying flame*. sorry, lucy, but i have to modify this one a lot.

 all of your angles must be even sharper, which also means there will have to be more turns. hopefully, you will recognize some motifs in the resulting pattern from the *gemini bifurcation*, if you're familiar with that one. if you're not, just... make sure it's symmetrical, ok. *(if you are familiar but don't see what motifs you're supposed to recognize, you're certainly doing it wrong!)*
+<span class='note'>It would have probably been easier for you to design a channel from scratch to do this, but I'm glad you appreciate the classics.</span>

 ***step 20:***
 don't rush this channeling. enjoy the warmth, and gradually squeeze the liquid out - you should end up with pure **coconut oil** draining into the container below. enjoy the smell, too!